8 Tips to Prepare for Freshman Orientation

 Your orientation can be one of the most convenient times to interact with your college community, so take advantage of it.
 The upperclassmen, staff, and faculty working at orientation are prepared to answer your questions and are usually eager to help you.
 Write down any burning questions that you might have in advance so you don’t forget to ask them.
 To get an idea of some questions to ask, see 19 Questions to Ask at Freshman Orientation.

-Freshman orientation is about “orienting” you to campus life--and to the campus itself.
+Freshman orientation is about “orienting” you to campus life -- and to the campus itself.
 If you have your class schedule, find out where your classes are and how long it will take to walk from class to class (or from your dorm to class, or from the dining hall to the library, etc.).
 You’ll be much less harried on your first day.
+If your orientation is online, make sure you attend a virtual tour of the campus.

 While you might not become best friends with anyone you meet at orientation, do your best to be open-minded, polite with everyone, and make a good first impression.
 You just never know who you’ll end up sitting next to in class or who might be a hall-mate in your dorm.